Claudio-R/Claudio-R.github.io/README.md

 ## How to run
 The application is available at the link https://claudio-r.github.io.

+__Beware!__ To correctly open the Sonification Module, move to "chr1" using the dropdown menu "all", in the left corner of the navbar.
+It may happen that moving from one chromosome to the other your browser gets stack.
+This is a bug in interfacing with IGV and will be fixed.
+Also, you should not use the canvas selector which opens up in the main page.

 If you wish to clone the repository, no build operation is required.
 It is sufficient to move to the project directory and run the following code:
 > npm run install